Questions About Cello Lessons

 The biggest question here is: are the parents ready?
 Taking your child to music lessons is one of the best gifts you can give them, but it does take time and commitment from the parents.
 If you are unsure about this, please contact me for a chat.

 How to prepare my child for cello lessons?

-Listen to the Suzuki Cello book 1 repertoire everyday.
-The more your child listens the more quickly he/she will learn, and the more beautifully he/she will play someday.
+Listen to the Suzuki Cello book 1 repertoire every day.
+The more your child listens the more quickly will learn, and the more beautifully will play someday.
 Play it softly in the background and be sure you listen, too.

 Take your child to short children’s concerts and always demonstrate that music is important in your home.

 In order to prepare yourself for the time when you will need to practice daily with your child, it would be extremely helpful if you could set aside a small amount of time every day to do an activity together, for example, reading, painting or doing a puzzle.

 Read the books “Nurtured By Love” and “Ability Development from Age Zero” by Shinichi Suzuki as these are the foundations of the Suzuki approach and very interesting reads.